MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionActiveDirectoryQuery.md

 ### -SearchScope

-Specify the search scope in Active Directory Domain Services:
+Specifies the search scope in Active Directory Domain Services:

 - **Base** - Queries only the specified object.
 - **One Level** - This option is not used in this version of Configuration Manager.